zzh8829/zihao/hugo/content/post/migrating-to-password-manager.md

 ![password weak](/images/password-weak.png)

 Now we have all these information ready, your job is to fix'em all!
-There really isn't a painless way, I recommend doing them over period of few weeks and start from the more important websites like emails and banks.
+My personal password generation setup is 32 characters long with 4 digits and 2 special characters.
+There really isn't a painless way to reset everything, I recommend doing them over period of few weeks and start from the more important websites like emails and banks.
 In the end, protecting security needs your time and attention, tools are only here to provide some help.

 ***